afederici75/Videomatic/README.md

 We believe we reached a good critical-point in which most (if not all) of the known problems either have a solution or there's a plan/idea for it.

-We didn't yet have enough time to write good documentation, but the diagrams below should provide a lot of information for anybody familiar with Clean Architecture and CQRS.
+We didn't yet have enough time to write enough documentation, but the diagrams below should provide a lot of information for anybody familiar with Clean Architecture and CQRS.

+1. *Most projects should contain a Readme.md file with more information on its purpose.** At the end of this page you will find a list of all projects and an hyperlink to the right folder and readme.md file.
+1. **Some projects might contain class diagrams (*.cd)** They are the source of some of the images below.
-The files [DONE.txt](DONE.txt) and [TODO.txt.](TODO.txt) contain a list of items that have been completed or are in the works.
+1. The files [DONE.txt](DONE.txt) and [TODO.txt.](TODO.txt) contain a list of items that have been completed or are in the works. *These items should go in Github or somewhere else...*

 Generally speaking, we reached the point in which true AI work can start and enough prototypes have been completed to get more serious with AI.